 The driver was the woman’s husband.
 She didn’t want to sue her husband and felt terrible about the scenario, but she also had significant medical bills after needing surgery and medical attention to recover.
 Her husband was in full support of the lawsuit so that his wife could recover what she was entitled to.

-Because her husband was inattentive at the wheel at the time of the accident, she was able to sue his car insurance company to recover money she was entitled to in order for her to recover from her injuries.
+Because her husband was inattentive at the wheel at the time of the accident, she was able to sue his car insurance company to recover the money she was entitled to in order for her to recover from her injuries.
 The money helped to pay for her surgeries and recovery.

-We once were able to help a man ‘sue his sister’ - meaning we helped him sue her homeowners’ insurance company - due to a dog bite injury.
+We were once able to help a man ‘sue his sister’ - meaning we helped him sue her homeowners’ insurance company - due to a dog bite injury.
 Our client was at his sister's home one day when her dog jumped up and bit him.
 He had part of his ear completely bitten off and needed surgery to reattach a portion of his ear after the dog bite injury.

 It was only partially successful, and his ear will always have some obvious cosmetic deformity.